The full commercial architecture, built.

 02 — Channel

-Channel &
+Channel & Distribution Strategy

 For companies where the coverage model has grown organically rather than strategically — and where the result is channel conflict, margin leakage, and inconsistent customer experience.